Joseph LaRocco CPMM

 Mr. LaRocco lead a team of 9 inspectors overseeing $2 Billion Eastside Access project consisting of two Tunnels going from Long Island to under the east river to Grand Central Train Station consisting of entire Train Catenary relocation , 13.2.kva and entire install DC sub station

-Mr. LaRocco currently works's for Related Developers holding a position Sr. PM Construction / Design of Hudson Yards project , the largest real-estate project in the Northern Hemisphere.
+Mr. LaRocco currently worked for Related Developers holding a position Sr. PM Construction / Design of Hudson Yards project , the largest real-estate project in the Northern Hemisphere.
 Consisting of 20 million sq.ft. of retail and residential space.
 When complete will be a 20 Billion dollar project.

 The SIPS international methodology is a natural for reservations—low cost readily available materials using local labor to assemble.